Join our mailing list!

 Finely chop the tomatoes, peppers, onions and parsley.
 Set parsley aside.
 Mix tomatoes, peppers and onions with spices.
 Plate the mixture, then lay parsley in a thick layer over the chopped vegetables before drizzling olive oil and pomegranate extract over top.

-Note: Zubeyir Usta’s recipe is not precise on the amount of olive oil and extract, but the ratio is 1/1 “until the salad is wet”.
+Note: Zübeyir Usta’s recipe is not precise on the amount of olive oil and extract, but the ratio is 1/1 “until the salad is wet.”

-Note: sometimes this salad is served with crushed walnuts on top, but not at Zubeyir.
+Note: Sometimes this salad is served with crushed walnuts on top, but not at Zübeyir.

 (photo by Ansel Mullins)